mosessoh/CNN-LSTM-Caption-Generator/README.md

 ### Demo instructions

 To try a demo of our best trained model, first ensure that Caffe is installed on your computer and that you have downloaded the GoogleNet model using these [instructions](http://www.marekrei.com/blog/transforming-images-to-feature-vectors/).
+You'll also need Tensorflow 0.8 installed.
 Then, run:

     ./download.sh

-which will retrive all pickled data files (graciously shared by This is an [Satoshi](http://t-satoshi.blogspot.com/2015/12/image-caption-generation-by-cnn-and-lstm.html) in his chainer implementation.) and the Tensorflow saved model created in this project needed to run the demo.
+which will retrive all pickled data files (graciously shared by [Satoshi](http://t-satoshi.blogspot.com/2015/12/image-caption-generation-by-cnn-and-lstm.html) in his chainer implementation.) and the Tensorflow saved model created in this project needed to run the demo.
 This requires around 180MB of disk space.
 The 'caption_image.py' file contains all the code needed to load and use the saved model.
 To run the demo, do:

     python caption_image.py -i <path_to_image>